House of Filicaja: Alexander Filicarius

-He was born in Florence on August 13, 1429, the son of Antonio di Luca da Filicaja and Bartolomea di Giovanni di Paolo Morelli.
-Until the age of thirty, he lived exclusively on the income from his real estate holdings.
-In 1459, however, he began his cursus honorum by being appointed podestà of Montevarchi.
-From that moment until his death, Alessandro served as podestà, vicar, or captain of numerous areas or cities.
-He was twice Gonfaloniere of Justice (in 1467 and 1474), once a member of the Twelve Good Men (in 1486), and once of the Sixteen Gonfaloniers (in 1501).
-He held dozens of other offices throughout his life.
-In 1455, Alessandro, bound by a close friendship with Lorenzo de' Medici, married a Medici.
-He was also very close to Marsilio Ficino.
+Alexander Filicarius was born in Florence on August 13, 1429, to Antonio di Luca da Filicaja and Bartolomea di Giovanni di Paolo Morelli.
+Until the age of thirty, he lived primarily on income derived from his real estate holdings.
+In 1459, he began his public career (cursus honorum) with his appointment as podestà of Montevarchi.

+From that point until his death, Filicarius served as podestà, vicar, or captain in numerous cities and territories of the Florentine state.
+He was twice elected Gonfalonier of Justice (in 1467 and 1474), served as a member of the XII Buonuomini (Twelve Good Men) in 1486, and of the XVI Gonfalonieri (Sixteen Gonfaloniers) in 1501.
+Over the course of his life, he held dozens of additional civic and administrative offices.

+In 1455, Filicarius, who maintained a close friendship with Lorenzo de' Medici, married into the Medici family.
+He was also closely associated with the philosopher Marsilio Ficino, who expressed personal esteem for him in correspondence.
+In a letter dated January 13, 1474, Ficino wrote to Lorenzo de' Medici: